 When heating season arrives there are two main ways to help your home stay warmer.
 To insulate windows in winter, you can put a stop to cold drafts and keep the warm air in your home with heat-shrink window film.

-If you don’t mind obscuring the view somewhat, bubble wrap is an alternative that can keep a room cozier.
+If you don’t mind obscuring the view somewhat, bubble wrap, as mentioned, is an alternative that can keep a room cozier.
 And it will still let the light through.
 The bubble wrap boosts a single glazed window’s resistance to heat flow – its R-value – cutting the heat loss.

 Check your windows for gaps, too, and fill any, and hang curtains with a thermal lining as well.